Commercial content | 18+ | T&C's Apply

 The current Fleetwood Town players list consists of 29 members of the first team squad.
 This number includes four players on loan, George Glendon from Manchester City, Chris Long from Burnley, Kyle Dempsey from Huddersfield Town and Alex Jakubiak from Watford.

 Notable ex Fleetwood Town players include Jamie Vardy, who has gone to become a Premier League winner and a regular England international.
 Others include Percy Ronson, Norman Moran and Jack Ainscough.

-Since Fleetwood Town joined the Football League, the club has had six managers.
-These are Alan Tinsley, Micky Mellon, Graham Alexander, Chris Lucketti (as caretaker manager), Steven Pressley and the current Fleetwood Town manager Uwe Rosler.
+Since Fleetwood Town joined the Football League, the club has had eight managers.
+These are Alan Tinsley, Micky Mellon, Graham Alexander, Chris Lucketti (as caretaker manager), Steven Pressley, John Sheridan, Uwe Rosler and current boss Barton.

 The Fleetwood Town honours list, including the honours achieved by the two disbanded Fleetwood Town clubs, includes one fourth playoff win (2014); on Conference National title (2012); one Northern Premier League Premier Division title (2008); one Northern Premier League First Division title (1988); one North West Counties Premier Division title (2005); two North West Counties First Division title (1984 and 1999); one Lancashire Combination title (1924); two Northern Premier League Challenge Cup wins (1971 and 2007); one Northern Premier League President’s Cup win (1990); one North West Counties First Division Trophy (1999); and four Lancashire Combination Cup wins (1926, 1932, 1933 and 1934).